grafana/oats/yaml/README.md

 ## Docker Compose

-Describes the docker-compose file to use for the test.
+Describes the docker-compose file(s) to use for the test.
 The files typically defines the instrumented application you want to test and optionally some dependencies, e.g. a database server to send requests to.
 You don't need (and should have) to define the observability stack (e.g. prometheus, grafana, etc.),